 The following 3 safeguarding partners are identified in Keeping Children Safe in Education (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
 They will plan to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs:

-- ✓ The local authority (LA) - ✓ Integrated Commissioning Board (ICB) for an area within the LA - ✓ The chief officer of police for a police area in the LA area supervisors, caretakers, cleaners, visiting students, parent helpers/volunteers, governors, contractors, and other visitors.
+- ✓ The local authority (LA) - ✓ Integrated Commissioning Board (ICB) for an area within the LA - ✓ The chief officer of police for a police area in the LA area

 3. IMPLEMENTATION